 - improves lipid and glucose breakdown within the body and balances blood sugar levels which can be very beneficial for individuals with diabetes

-- aids in weight loss by preventing the metabolism of norepinephrine as well as inhibiting the actions of hypertrophy and hyperplasia which have a negative effect on gastric enzymes necessary for nutrient uptake.
+- aids in weight loss by preventing the metabolism of norepinephrine as well as inhibiting the actions of hypertrophy and hyperplasia which harm gastric enzymes necessary for nutrient uptake.

-- balances cholesterol levels which aids in the prevention of cardiovascular disease and strokes.
+- balances cholesterol levels which aid in the prevention of cardiovascular disease and strokes.
 It also aids in balancing and maintaining a healthy blood pressure

 - L-theanine aids in the reduction and release of psychological and physiological stressors as well as aiding an individual in the maintenance of anxiety